crrmacarse/crrmacarse/README.md

 ## Hi there 👋, I'm Christian.
 Nice to meet you 😁

 My name is Christian Ryan R. Macarse.
 A Computer Science graduate who is currently employed at XtendOps Philippines.
 Working as a Full Stack Developer and Dev Ops Engineer.
-I heavily contribute to project initialization, maintenance and documentations.
+I heavily contribute to project initialization, maintenance, and documentations.

 Check out my [portfolio](https://crrmacarse.github.io/) website.